NBA Rumors: Brook Lopez Says Bucks Made All Right Offseason Moves ‘Except For Signing’ Robin Lopez

 — HoopsHype (@hoopshype) August 24, 2019

 Robin Lopez may not have the ability to space the floor like his twin brother, but he will still be a reliable contributor for the Bucks.
-Robin will give the Bucks a defensive-minded big man who won’t mind doing the dirty works on the floor.
-As of now, it is highly likely that Robin will mostly serve as the primary backup for Brook, but there might be a chance for Bucks Head Coach Mike Budenholzer to use both big men together.
+Robin will give Milwaukee a defensive-minded big man who won’t mind doing the dirty work on the floor.
+As of now, it is highly likely that Robin will mostly serve as the primary backup for Brook, but there might be a chance for Bucks head coach Mike Budenholzer to use both big men together.

-The Bucks will be needing all the help they could get, especially now that the Eastern Conference becomes more open after Kawhi Leonard left the Toronto Raptors in the 2019 NBA free agency.
+The Bucks will be needing all the help they can get, especially now that the Eastern Conference becomes more open after Kawhi Leonard left the Toronto Raptors in the 2019 NBA free agency.
 Though they lost one of their core players, Malcolm Brogdon, this summer, Brook Lopez said that they will be heading into the 2019-20 NBA season with the same confidence they had last year.